mat-0/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Coln and its tributaries
 - Flooding remains possible.

 Flooding of low lying land and roads is expected, especially around Fossebridge and Bibury.
-The weather forecast is dry Monday night and throughout Tuesday.
-We expect river levels to remain high and responsive to further rain over the coming days.
+The weather forecast is dry Tuesday and Wednesday.
+We expect river levels to remain high over the coming days.
 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.
 Go to River levels online for updates on current river levels.

-This message will be updated by 12:00 23 December 2025 or as the situation changes.
+This message will be updated by 12:00PM, midday, on the 24 December 2025 or as the situation changes.

 <!-- flood_marker ends -->